Perspective | The first great Zoom music video has arrived

 Nguyen stands apart, commanding the darkened center square as she chants and howls long-held laments.
 She’s reached a boiling point: “I have nurtured/ You corrupted/ I am erupting/ Don’t interrupt it . . .”

 The perspective tilts and dancers plummet from one frame to another.
 They reassemble to form the parts of a single, muscle-bound giant, with Nguyen as the head.
-(This was inspired by the dance company Pilobolus, famous for its human pyramids, with whom Nguyen has collaborated.)
+(This was inspired by the dance company Pilobolus, famous for its human pyramids, and with which Nguyen has collaborated.)
 It’s all the eerier for such a mundane, intimate setting: the dancers’ bedrooms, lamps, walls covered in posters.

 The “Phenom” video went from crazy idea to completion in eight days.

-“I had entered a light despondency,” says Nguyen from her home in Oakland, where she is quarantined with her partner.
+“I had entered a light despondency,” Nguyen says from her home in Oakland, where she is quarantined with her partner.
 She’s recalling the period in mid-March as California’s stay-at-home order set in, when she’d planned to shoot a dance-based video for “Phenom” — “It teeters on the edge of mania and rage; it needed a physical manifestation,” she says.
 But with the spreading covid-19 pandemic, she had to cancel the film shoot.

 On top of that, live events to promote the band’s fifth studio album, “Temple,” due out May 15 on Ribbon Music, were evaporating.
-The South-by-Southwest music festival in Austin, where Thao and the Get Down Stay Down had planned to debut songs from the album, was canceled.
+The South by Southwest music festival in Austin, where Thao & the Get Down Stay Down had planned to debut songs from the album, was canceled.

 A national tour bringing the band to Washington’s 9:30 Club in July was postponed.
 This was an especially bruising blow for Nguyen, who grew up in Falls Church and graduated from Thomas Jefferson High School for Science and Technology.
 She formed the Get Down Stay Down in 2005 while attending the College of William & Mary. (“The Orange Line forever,” she notes, musing about her Metro habits.)